mitranim/fpx/docs/templates/index.md

 }
 ```

-This covers all "objects" in the true JavaScript sense, including functions.
+This covers all mutable objects in the true JavaScript sense, including functions.

 ---

 ### `isInstance(value, Class)`

-Same as `instanceof` but avoids unnecessary allocations. `instanceof` has a problem: when the left operand is a primitive, even though `instanceof` is guaranteed to return `false`, it creates a temporary wrapper object, wasting resources. `isInstance` avoids this mistake.
+Same as `instanceof` but more efficient for primitives.

+When the left operand to `instanceof` is a primitive, it creates a temporary wrapper object, wasting CPU cycles on allocation and garbage collection, even though `false` was guaranteed. `isInstance` avoids this mistake.
+At the time of writing, the improvement is measurable in V8.

 ```js
 f.isInstance([], Array)          // true